 A range of high-quality resources for History are available on the web.
 Begin by exploring QMUL's own rich archival collections:

 - The Archives Hub: Provides a gateway to thousands of the UK's archives.
-Representing over 220 institutions across the country, the Archive Hub is an effective way to discover unique and often little-known sources to support your research.
+Representing over 220 institutions across the country, the Archives Hub is an effective way to discover unique and often little-known sources to support your research.